mermaid-js/mermaid/docs/usage.md

 ## To enable click event and tags in nodes

- A `securityLevel` configuration was introduced which sets the level of trust to be used on the parsed diagrams.
-In version 8.2 a security improvement was introduced.
+ A `securityLevel` configuration has to first be cleared, `securityLevel` sets the level of trust for the parsed diagrams.
+This was introduce in version 8.2 as a security improvement, aimed at preventing malicious use.

 ## securityLevel